enyo/opentip/installation.md

 Opentip uses adapters to make the framework available for all major frameworks and provides a *native adapter* that works without framework.

-> **You have to first include opentip, and then the adapter of the framework you use:**

 jQuery, Prototype, Native
 -------------------------